learn-co-curriculum/jsdom-mod-the-dom-tree-readme/README.md

 ## Practice exploring the DOM

-Remember when we said that we could organize our tree in such a way that a node's metadata didn't interfere with finding its children?
-It turns out that not only does providing additional information about a node make it more _useful_, it also makes it easier to find.
+Our tree is organized in such a way that a node's metadata doesn't interfere with finding its children.
+Not only does providing additional information about a node make it more _useful_, it also makes it easier to find.

 ### Finding a Node